-- Mixing and polymer dosage are interdependent, so providing the optimum condition for flocculation allows the reduction of polymer by up to 40%.
+- Mixing and polymer dosage are interdependent, so providing the optimum condition for flocculation allows the reduction of polymer by up to 40 percent.

-- Optimized flocculation increases the underflow density, recovering more water at the thickener and reducing the water sent to downstream operations by 10% or more.
+- Optimized flocculation increases the underflow density, recovering more water at the thickener and reducing the water sent to downstream operations by 10 percent or more.
 This provides tremendous added benefit when the process value is in the water.

 For Highly Variable or Extreme Dilution Rates

 For slurries that require excessive dilution or may have wide swings in dilution requirements, WesTech provides the AirLift™.